-Since its inception in 2002, 24 Foundation has raised nearly $21 million to support cancer navigation and survivorship programs through local and national beneficiaries.
+Since its inception in 2002, 24 Foundation has raised $26 million to support cancer navigation and survivorship programs through local and national beneficiaries.
 Below is an at-a-glance look at our current beneficiaries.
-For more information about 24 Foundation’s local and national impact download our annual report.
+For more information about 24 Foundation’s impact download our annual report.

 Levine Cancer Institute